InsertKoinIO/koin/docs/reference/koin-core/koin-component.md

 an API to retrieve our instances outside of the container.
 That's the goal of Koin components.

 :::info
  The `KoinComponent` interface is here to help you retrieve instances directly from Koin.
 Be careful, this links your class to the Koin container API.
-Avoid to use it on classes that you can declare in `modules`, and prefer cosntructor injection
+Avoid to use it on classes that you can declare in `modules`, and prefer constructor injection
 :::

 ## Create a Koin Component